About the Journal

 • What is the rejection rate?
 60%

 • How long does it take for a manuscript submission to be reviewed?
-1-3 months
+Allow at least 1-3 months

 • What is the average amount of time between a publication decision and publication?
 It varies significantly with amount of revisions needed, number of articles waiting to be published, topic/country of origin of the article, and type of article.
 One year is a typical amount of time between acceptance and publication, but the wait can sometimes be longer.